Chemical peels use acid solutions to treat skin imperfections.

 The peel procedure varies somewhat according to the type of peel and the extent of the skin condition.

 Patients receiving deep peels may be given a sedative to keep them relaxed throughout the procedure.
 Once the skin has been cleansed, a topical anesthetic may be applied to promote patient comfort.
 The chemical peel solution is then applied to the skin.
 This may create a tingling sensation.
 The chemical solution is allowed to remain on the skin for a prescribed amount of time before it is rinsed off with water.
-A soothing ointment is then applied and Dr. Trovato will provide post-treatment instructions to follow as your skin heals.
+After your chemical peel Dallas plastic surgeon, Dr. Trovato will apply a soothing ointment and provide post-treatment instructions to follow as your skin heals.

 Chemical peels are categorized according to the strength of their agent.
 Superficial peels, the mildest type, can be used on all skin types.
 These peels use mild acids, such as glycolic acid, to rejuvenate the skin.